brozena/al-folio/_pages/about.md

 State's [Active Minds](https://www.activeminds.org) chapter back in 2010.
 If this sort of thing interests you, **you may want to check out my essay [Nobody Falls Halfway](/nobody-falls-halfway/)**.</span>

 Previously **I led the [digital transformation](https://en.wikipedia.org/wiki/Digital_transformation)** of what was one of the country's largest and highest-quality closely-held Medicaid groups, [Smiles 4 Keeps Pediatric Dentistry](https://www.smiles4keeps.com).
 With minimal supervision and years of close mentorship by its owner, I stewarded this unique group from paper operations to centralized (and salable) operations by integrating [OpenDental](https://www.opendental.com) in the midst of a cross-generational transfer of family leadership.

+Musically, I play drums and have studied [tabla](/tabla) throughout my life.
+This all naturally crossed with [photography](/gallery) over time.